Pommmmmes/Makeathon24-Banana-Plant/decisions.md

 - two more function are added in the sqlite_utils.py are commented out because they are not finished

 - these function are not used yet but are implemented to be used later on

+njantsch:
+- added function for calculating ripeness in percentage